The Harder They Come (song): Track listing

-Chart performance
+Charts

 Rockers Revenge version

 "The Harder They Come" was recorded by the group Rockers Revenge in 1983 after their successful cover version of the Eddy Grant song "Walking On Sunshine" the previous year.
 The single peaked at number 13 in the US Dance Chart and at number 30 in the UK and Irish Singles Chart.

 Chart performance

 Madness version

 "The Harder They Come" was released as a single by English ska band Madness in November 1992 after a successful reunion concert held at London's Finsbury Park.
 The single was recorded live at the event along with its B-sides.
 Although in 1992 Madness had success with reissues of "It Must Be Love" and "My Girl", their version of "The Harder They Come" failed to make the top 40 in the UK Singles Chart, peaking at number 44.
+However, this single was notable as Madness performed it on Top of the Pops from Red Square in Russia by satellite.